Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Customer retention is one of the primary goals of any SaaS organization.
 When you want to retain your customers for the long run, it requires you to know your customers’ current and future needs and goals and the role your product plays in achieving that.
 Getting this insight requires you to focus on those needs and goals and work closely with them, typically with your customer success department.
 The more you focus on getting to know your customers, the longer they’ll stick around.

 In the initial stage of implementation of this strategy, you would experiment to find out what works best.
 This means spending more time, resources and money.
 But after a certain point, you develop a knack that starts giving you better outcomes.

 Your operational costs tend to decrease as you get more specialized in serving your customers.
-This starts fetching more profit for your business for two reasons:
+This starts generating more revenue for your business for two reasons:

 When customer loyalty is leveraged, brand advocacy can be obtained.
 Loyal and satisfied customers tend to share their positive experiences with your brand with others.
 This brings more publicity through word-of-mouth marketing which is usually more effective than advertising.

-To build a customer focus strategy, you need to facilitate direct interaction of your employees with customers.
-It is not just the customer facing employees who must regularly interact with the customers.
-Even the back-office employees should understand customers well by engaging with them contextually in a timely manner.
-This will infuse the customer-centric culture at all levels.
+To build a customer focus strategy, it’s not just the customer facing employees who must care about your customers.
+Even the employees who don’t regularly interact with your customers should understand the importance of putting customers first. his will infuse the customer-centric culture at all levels.